hashicorp/terraform-provider-google-beta/website/docs/r/compute_global_address.html.markdown

   (Optional)
   The purpose of the resource.
 For global internal addresses it can be
   * VPC_PEERING - for peer networks
   This should only be set when using an Internal address.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `network` -
   (Optional)
   The URL of the network in which to reserve the IP range.
 The IP range must be in RFC1918 space.
 The network cannot be deleted if there are any reserved IP ranges referring to it.
   This should only be set when using an Internal address.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.